This page documents how to get the GeniePy boilerplate up and running for a new project.

 In line with the 12-factor methodology, GeniePy uses environment variables for application configuration.

-for the main server process.
+read.
 Make a copy of the sample.env

-file included in
+file included in the codebase:

 $ cp sample.env .env